vand3rlinden/vand3rlinden.github.io/content/privacy-policy.md

 I may update this privacy policy from time to time.
 You are advised to review this privacy policy periodically for any changes.

 # Contact me
 If you have any questions or concerns about this privacy policy, feel free to contact me at [security@vand3rlinden.com](mailto:security@vand3rlinden.com).
-For secure communication, you may use my [PGP public key](https://vand3rlinden.com/encryption/pgp-security-publickey.txt) to send an encrypted message.
+For secure communication, you may use my [PGP public key](https://vand3rlinden.com/encryption/pgp-security-publickey.txt) to send an encrypted message (fingerprint: `D8B80874001A39C573C4BC3F7A3694918FF5706D`).